vnali/craft-asset-indexes-extra-docs/README.md

 Items available in logs:

 `Id`
 Id of log record.
 the color of info icon:
-green: if item specified in option is created
+green: if item specified in option is created.
-orange: if item specified in option is not created, but log for asset indexes is enabled
+orange: if item specified in option is not created but asset indexes log in general setting is enabled and one asset is created.
-red: if item specified in option is not created and asset indexes
+red: if item specified in option is not created and asset indexes log in general setting is disabled.

 `Volume`
 Specify this log is result of indexing which volume.